 Why Are The Predictions Accurate?

 Every action your users perform is a trail of breadcrumbs that paint a picture of future behavior.
-Prediction Manager uses a large scale of data (billions of data points per organization) and timespan (365 days) to create millions of predictive models.
+Predictions uses a large scale of data (billions of data points per organization) and timespan (365 days) to create millions of predictive models.
 These models are tested against the last 30 days of data to validate the predictions’ accuracy.
-Since new models are made every night, Prediction Manager predictions are adaptive and update daily.
+Since new models are made every night, Predictions predictions are adaptive and update daily.

 User Predictions have the following key use cases:

 - Create segments of similar users in natural or smart lists

 - Leverage identified segments across channels (email, on site, mobile, social), for example, finding similar high-value users on Facebook.